-Yes, they give me independence and take the strain of my carers back but I used to loath hoists.
+Yes, they give me independence and take the strain of my carers back but I used to loathe hoists.

 Will regards to wheelchairs I know nothing different.
 Sometimes you have to miss out on things due to inaccessibility but if I was to use a walker, getting to A and B wouldn’t be worth it.
-At school I saw it as my shield where the insults from the other kids.
+At school, I saw it as my shield were the insults from the other kids.
 The downside?
-Sometimes people only see the chair and when it’s broken down the service aren’t very quick to fix them.
+Sometimes people only see the chair and when it’s broken down the service isn’t very quick to fix them.

-Now, a collapsible electric wheelchair with sliding ramp under neath for when there’s no drop curbs, that’s an idea
+Now, a collapsible electric wheelchair with a sliding ramp underneath for when there are no drop curbs, that’s an idea.